 - Highly effective active noise cancellation (ANC).

-- Good overall battery life and convenient wireless charging case.
+- Good overall battery life and a convenient wireless charging case.

 - Comfortable fit and decent build quality for the price.